A Change in Me: Context and composition

 "A Change in Me" was originally published in the key of D major, performed at a slow tempo.
 A "belty" pop ballad often performed within "a plaintive register", its lead vocal spans two octaves, from E3 to F5.
 Like most of the musical's songs, the melody of "A Change in Me" is borrowed from the film's orchestral score.
 The New Jersey Monthly summarized "A Change in Me" as "a soaring number about how adventure comes in many forms."
 Beginning, "There's been a change in me a kind of moving on though what I used to be", the song was identified by author Thomas S. Hischak as a delicate, "moving ballad".
-Lyrically, the song is "about being at peace with oneself and how it’s expected as you grow up."
-It has also been described as "uplifting", featuring the lyrics "I never thought I’d leave behind / My childhood dreams / But I don’t mind / I’m where and who I want to be".
+Lyrically, the song is "about being at peace with oneself and how it's expected as you grow up."
+It has also been described as "uplifting", featuring the lyrics "I never thought I'd leave behind / My childhood dreams / But I don't mind / I'm where and who I want to be".
 The chorus ends "Now I love the world I see / No change of heart–a change in me".
 Vocally, "A Change in Me" is considered to be one of the musicals two "most commanding ballads", alongside "Home", another song Belle performs in the production.

 Reception and impact

 When Braxton debuted "A Change in Me" during her opening night at the Palace Theatre on September 9, 1998, critics and audiences immediately praised the addition of the new song and Braxton's performance overall.
 The Drama Review wrote, "As she approached the chorus of 'A Change in Me,' Braxton let loose a vocal wail that seemed to send a shuddering rush through to the back of the audience."
 Braxton subsequently performed the song live on The Rosie O'Donnell Show on October 7, 1998.
 Braxton was costumed in Belle's dress, while the stage was decorated to resemble a star-lit foggy night.
 Describing Braxton as "angelic", BroadwayBox.com called her performance "absolutely stunning."
 Disney executive Michael Eisner, who attended Braxton's first show, was so pleased with the ballad that he decided "A Change in Me" should be written into every other production of Beauty and the Beast that was running at the time.
-Ross spent the next month personally traveling to several different cities, where he taught the song to the various companies.
+Roth spent the next month personally traveling to several different cities, where he taught the song to the various companies.
 Establishing itself as an "irreplaceable spotlight" and "crowd pleaser", "A Change in Me" has remained part of the show's set list ever since Braxton's departure in February 1999.
 Braxton would go on to star in Disney's Broadway musical Aida.